xavierNabais/oasis-resort/README.md

 - **Authentication**: User registration, login, and logout to ensure secure access to system features.
 - **Room Search and Navigation**: Detailed view of available rooms with descriptions and images.
 - **Room Booking**: Simplified booking process with real-time availability check.
+- **Discount Codes**: Application of discount codes during the booking process for special offers and promotions.
 - **Payment API Integration**: Secure and integrated payments to facilitate the reservation process.
 - **Profile Management**: Update personal information and view reservation history.